CANNING AND COOKING AT HOME

 Picture

-© Copyright 2021, Canning and Cooking at Home.
+© Copyright 2025, Canning and Cooking at Home.
+Established 2013.

 All images & content are copyright protected.
-While I love it when you share, please do not use my images on your own site/page without prior permission.
-If you want to publish any of my images, please email me and ask first.
-Sharing, pinning, and tweeting is always appreciated as long as the shares and pins link back to this website and the recipe.
-If you want to republish this recipe as your own, please re-write the recipe in your own words and link back to this website and the recipe.
+Please do not use my images on your own site/page without prior permission.
+Sharing, pinning, and tweeting is always appreciated as long as the shares and pins link back to this website and recipe.
+Canning and Cooking at Home claims NO liability for the safety of ANY recipe or advice contained within this website.
+Always consult with the NCHFP to ensure Canning Safety.